Foreign relations of Singapore

-Singapore is one of the few countries in the world to maintain diplomatic relations with 190 UN member states, with the exception of Central African Republic and South Sudan.
+Singapore is one of the few countries in the world to maintain diplomatic relations with 191 UN member states; it has no relations with the Central African Republic.

 Singapore supports the concept of Southeast Asian regionalism and plays an active role in the Association of Southeast Asian Nations (ASEAN), of which it is a founding member.

-Being a key member of ASEAN and a global hub, Singapore maintains favourable relations with many countries on the world stage, and embodies building friendships and mutual benefits in its foreign policy.
+Being a key member of ASEAN and a global hub, Singapore maintains favourable relations with many countries, and embodies building friendships and mutual benefits in its foreign policy.
 The nation works closely with neighboring and regional countries, specifically in Asia-Pacific, and consistently supports international initiatives to maintain peace, security and order.
 It is part of the non-aligned movement and adopts a balanced position regarding major power contestation.
 Due to its status, Singapore is the headquarters of the Asia-Pacific Economic Cooperation (APEC) Secretariat, the Pacific Economic Cooperation Council (PECC) Secretariat, and is the host city of many international conferences and events.
 Singapore is also a member of the United Nations, World Trade Organization, East Asia Summit, Non-Aligned Movement, the Commonwealth of Nations and a founding member of the Forum on Small States (FOSS).

 Due to geographical reasons, relations with Malaysia and Indonesia are most important.
-Historical baggage, including the traumatic separation from Malaysia, and Konfrontasi with Indonesia, have caused a siege mentality of sorts.
+Historical baggage, including separation from Malaysia and Konfrontasi with Indonesia, have caused a siege mentality of sorts.
 Singapore enjoys good relations with the United Kingdom which shares ties in the Five Power Defence Arrangements (FPDA) along with Malaysia, Australia and New Zealand.
 Singapore also enjoys robust defense ties with the United States while simultaneously maintaining good relations with China.
-Additionally, it is one of the few countries to establish relations with both North Korea and United States.
+Additionally, it is one of the few countries to establish relations with both North Korea and the United States.

 As part of its role in the United Nations, Singapore held a rotational seat on the UN Security Council from 2001 to 2002.
-Singapore has consistently supported the 'rules-based international order' and it has participated in UN peacekeeping/observer missions in Kuwait, Angola, Kenya, Cambodia and Timor Leste.
+Singapore has consistently supported the 'rules-based international order' and it has participated in UN peacekeeping/observer missions in Kuwait, Angola, Kenya, Cambodia and Timor-Leste.